Contents of this page

 Space Theme

-Roman Slide Set
+Roman Slide Sets

 This presentation highlights the science that will be enabled by the Nancy Grace Roman Space Telescope.
 The presentation includes notes for the presenter and can be used as a whole or in parts.
 It has been updated with accessibility in mind.
 The presentation comes in multiple formats, found here.